Tatsunami stable: History

-The stable's foreign recruit is Hōshōryū, the Mongolian nephew of former yokozuna Asashōryū, who joined the stable in November 2017 and made his first tournament appearance in January 2018.
-He became a sekitori in November 2019 and reached the top division in September 2020.
-He was promoted to komusubi in March 2022, elevated to sekiwake in September 2022, and was promoted to ōzeki after winning his first top-division championship in July 2023.
-Hōshōryū was promoted to yokozuna in January 2025.
+The stable's foreign recruit is Hōshōryū, the Mongolian nephew of former Asashōryū, who joined the stable in November 2017 and made his first tournament appearance in January 2018.
+He became a in November 2019 and reached the top division in September 2020.
+He was promoted to in March 2022, elevated to in September 2022, and was promoted to after winning his first top-division championship in July 2023.
+Hōshōryū was promoted to in January 2025.
 In November 2020, Akua became the fifth member of Tatsunami stable to reach the top division under the present stablemaster, following Ōhinode, Mōkonami, Meisei and Hōshōryū.

-In July 2021 Meisei became the first Tatsunami stable wrestler to reach the komusubi rank since Tomonohana in 1994 and for the September 2021 tournament he became its first sekiwake since Kitao in 1985.
+In July 2021 Meisei became the first Tatsunami stable wrestler to reach the rank since Tomonohana in 1994 and for the September 2021 tournament he became its first since Kitao in 1985.

 In February 2024, two of the stable's wrestlers received a letter of commendation from the Tokyo Fire Department for providing first aid to an 87-year-old man drowning after a cardiac arrest in the public baths.

+Following the 2026 Kumamoto earthquake, the stable announced that the upcoming release of a fan book (the "Tatsunami Stable Fan Book 2026") would also serve to donate a portion of the proceeds to the communities affected by the disaster.

 People

 Ring name conventions

-Many wrestlers at this stable have taken ring names or shikona that end with the character 浪 (read: nami), which is the last character of the elder name associated with ownership of the stable.
+Many wrestlers at this stable have taken ring names or that end with the character 浪 (read: nami), which is the last character of the elder name associated with ownership of the stable.
 Examples include Kokuryūnami and Taranami.